 The environmental sustainability of logistics facilities is widely acknowledged as an important issue, but a comprehensive standardised methodology for assessing their environmental impact is lacking.
 This study proposes a structured model for quantifying both consumptions and generated GHG emissions, adopting a three-phase methodology that combines multiple methods.
-A literature-based conceptual framework was leveraged to design an analytical model, and in-depth interviews with 11 senior logistics managers were conducted.
-The study offers a replicable methodology that considers heterogeneous sources of consumption and related end-use types, further splitting consumptions and emissions by warehouses' functional areas.
-It offers a set of Environmental Performance Indicators (EPIs) that could bolster a clearer understanding of the warehouse environmental performance.
-A robust tool is offered to managers to support their decision-making processes, allowing for both internal assessments and benchmarking with competitors or other players along the supply chain, thus contributing to shape company's, or even supply chain, sustainability strategies.
+A literature-based conceptual framework was leveraged to design an analytical model, and in-depth interviews with 11 logistics and warehouse managers contributed to both the framing and validation research stages.
+The study offers a replicable methodology that considers heterogeneous sources of consumption and the related end-use types, further splitting consumptions and emissions by warehouses' functional areas.
+Also, it offers a set of Environmental Performance Indicators (EPIs) that could bolster a clearer understanding of the warehouses performance.
+A robust tool is offered to managers to support their decision-making processes, allowing for both internal assessments and benchmarking with competitors or other players along the supply chain.